bini1995/invoice-uploader-ai/README.md

 - AI assistant can answer billing support queries
  - Context-aware Inbox Copilot chat for each document
 - (e.g. "Which vendors had the most inconsistencies last month?")
-- Role-based access control (Admins, Approvers, Viewers)
+ - Role-based access control (Admins and Viewers for the demo)
-- Admins can generate expiring invitation links for Viewer or Editor accounts
+ - Admins can generate expiring invitation links for Viewer accounts
  - Activity log of document actions
  - Downloadable audit history per vendor or document
 - Detailed logs show who made each change